Skip to main content

 sharesOptionalMap: See Supported database grants to sharesList of Privileges and Shares to which privileges are granted on the current database

-table_grantsOptionalMapList of Privileges and Roles to which privileges are granted for all tables in the current database
+table_grantsOptionalMapList of Privileges and Roles to which privileges are granted for all tables with manage_mode set to all or grants in the current schema.

 with_tagsOptionalObject: See here for a definition of with_tagsList of tag references to be applied to the current database